jina-ai/finetuner/README.md

 ## Finetuning ResNet50 on CelebA

-> ⚡ To get the best experience, you need a GPU machine to run this example.
-For CPU users, we provide [finetuning a MLP on FashionMNIST](https://finetuner.jina.ai/get-started/fashion-mnist/) and [finetuning a Bi-LSTM on CovidQA](https://finetuner.jina.ai/get-started/covid-qa/) that run out the box.
-Give them a try!
+> ⚡ To get the best experience, you will need a GPU-machine for this example.
+For CPU users, we provide [finetuning a MLP on FashionMNIST](https://finetuner.jina.ai/get-started/fashion-mnist/) and [finetuning a Bi-LSTM on CovidQA](https://finetuner.jina.ai/get-started/covid-qa/) that run out the box on low-profile machines.
+Check out more examples in [our docs](https://finetuner.jina.ai)!

-1. Download [CelebA dataset](https://static.jina.ai/celeba/celeba-img.zip) and decompress it to './img_align_celeba'
+1. Download [CelebA dataset](https://static.jina.ai/celeba/celeba-img.zip) and decompress it to `'./img_align_celeba'`.
 2. Finetuner accepts Jina `DocumentArray`/`DocumentArrayMemmap`, so we load CelebA data into this format using generator:
     ```python
     from jina.types.document.generators import from_files